HK01569/hyperfan/README.md

 # Hyperfan

-Professional fan control platform for Linux enthusiasts who demand precise thermal management, written in Rust!
+Fan control platform for Linux enthusiasts who demand precise thermal management, written in Rust!

 Hyperfan provides comprehensive control over system cooling with a modern GTK4 interface, robust hardware detection, and safety-first architecture.
 Whether you're building a silent workstation, optimizing a gaming rig, or managing server thermals, Hyperfan delivers the precision you need.
 QT4 support is planned, but work on this has not yet been started.